tochy0115/CoreBluetoothMock_Dependencies/README.md

 `CoreBluetoothMock_Dependencies` is a Swift package that manages all the dependencies required by `CoreBluetoothMock.framework`.
 You can obtain `CoreBluetoothMock.framework` from [https://github.com/tochy0115/CoreBluetoothMock.git](https://github.com/tochy0115/CoreBluetoothMock.git).
-By adding this package through Swift Package Manager (SPM), CoreBluetoothMock can perform BLE communication on the iOS simulator via **BLE Sim Linker**, using macOS CoreBluetooth.
+By adding this package through Swift Package Manager (SPM), CoreBluetoothMock can perform BLE communication on the iOS simulator via **CB Interaction Viewer**, using macOS CoreBluetooth.

 ## Purpose